If the call is not logged in Salesforce it didn’t hapen

 - Unknown calls did not find a match in Salesforce

-Inbound and outbound calls will be in your Salesforce reports.
-For deeper reporting look to our custom object for calls, connections, and connection attempts where we log each leg of an ACD and transferred calls.
+Inbound and outbound calls – logged as a Salesforce Task – will be in your Salesforce reports.
+For deeper reporting look to our custom objects for calls, connections, and connection attempts where we log each leg of an ACD and transferred calls.
+This data model is described in detail here.

 When creating new leads for missed calls, we like using the Lead Status = Lead missed call.
 Answered calls should use your existing lead status.
 The user spoke to the contact.
 You have an option to keep tasks open for missed calls.

-In the dashboard you can filter the type of missed call: replied/not replied missed calls.
+In the Fastcall dashboard – our control panel – you can filter the type of missed call: replied/not replied missed calls.

 If you are working in the widget or dashboard you will find recent calls and the option to search related records.
-If you are on the Salesforce task, there is a custom button that will search Salesforce using the “from phone number” and if a match is found will create the lookup.
+If you are on the Salesforce task, there is a custom button – Assign Record – that will search Salesforce using the “from phone number” and if a match is found will create the lookup.
 Note: The button must be added to the page layout.

-Fastcall makes it easy to reply to these missed calls and will create a lookup between a missed call and the reply call.
+Fastcall makes it easy to reply to these missed calls and will create a lookup between a missed call and the reply call we are create a time stamp so you know how long it took to reply.
 You create the reply call when returning the call from the widget or the dashboard.
 You can also SMS reply to a missed call.

 Fastcall will associate a subsequent outbound call to the prior inbound missed call when calling from the widget or dashboard.
 An alternative is to call from the open task optionally created by the missed call.
 The open task is already related to the Salesforce record.
 When calling from an open task, Fastcall will close the task.
 In this case, the missed call task is overwritten.
 Fastcall gives both options.